 OptionBit is one of the most controversial brokers right now, so we decided to make a thorough investigation and sift through to the truth to finally answer the question, is OptionBit a trustworthy broker?
 Owned by Novox Capital Ltd, OptionBit was established in 2010 and based in Cyprus.
 There is a lot of noise on the net about how they are based in Gibraltar with a fake address and fake regulatory license.
 This is basically because of the many changes the company has made over the last few years that has fueled a loss of confidence with investors and trading clients.
 It seems ever since the AMF provoked a ban on OptionBit, things have gone from bad to worse.

 Most importantly, we have uncovered many complaints regarding their withdrawal process and customer assistance.
 They may be regulated, but many traders have closed their accounts and opted for other more reliable and honest brokers.
-Read further into our shocking discoveries to find out why.

 The OptionBit website